SeineEloquenz/SeineEloquenz/README.md

 <br>

 - 🏗️ I'm currently working on my Thesis on Anonymous Communications in Mobile Ad-Hoc Networks at the [Chair of Practical IT-Security at KIT](https://ps.kastel.kit.edu), due in Summer of 2024.
-- 🤿 Still diving deep into Nix and NixOS, having packaged some software in flakes.
+- 🤿 Still diving deep into Nix and NixOS, having packaged some software in flakes, and started maintaining in [nixpkgs](https://github.com/NixOS/nixpkgs).
-- 🌱 Additionally, I'm learning a lot about the Android ecosystem and the modern Jetpack Compose UI-Stack by creating Mobile Applications like [Embertalk](https://github.com/SeineEloquenz/embertalk), [FossWallet](https://github.com/SeineEloquenz/fosswallet) and [JustShop](https://github.com/SeineEloquenz/justshop).
+- 🌱 Additionally, I'm learning a lot about the Android ecosystem and the modern Jetpack Compose UI-Stack by creating Mobile Applications like [Embertalk](https://github.com/emebrtalk-org/embertalk), [FossWallet](https://github.com/SeineEloquenz/fosswallet) and [JustShop](https://github.com/SeineEloquenz/justshop).
-- 👯 Furthermore I'm trying to alleviate student pain and dread by creating browser extensions that improve the usage of the ILIAS System at KIT which is atrocious at times.
-You'll find them pinned.
+- 👯 Furthermore I've created browser extensions that improve the usage of the ILIAS System at KIT which is atrocious at times.

 <!--
 **SeineEloquenz/SeineEloquenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.